sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

     3. Delete `backendDestinations:` and its properties.

-    4. Under `env`, add the following:.
+    4. Under `env`, add the following:

         ```yaml[2-3]
           env: